neondatabase/website/content/docs/guides/branch-archiving.md

 For Neon projects created in AWS regions, inactive branches are archived in Amazon S3 storage.
 For Neon projects created in Azure regions, branches are archived in Azure Blob storage.
 For more information about how archive storage works in Neon, refer to [Archive storage](/docs/introduction/architecture-overview#archive-storage) in our architecture documentation.

-## Is automatic branch archiving configurable?
+## Is branch archiving configurable?

+Branch archiving thresholds are not configurable.
+Archiving and unarchiving happen automatically according to the thresholds and conditions described above.

+## Disabling branch archiving

-Branch archiving is not configurable.
-Archiving and unarchiving happen automatically.
-However, you can prevent a branch from being archived by setting it as a **protected branch**.
+You cannot fully disable branch archiving, but you can prevent a branch from being archived by defining it as a **protected branch**.
 For instructions, see [Set a branch as protected](/docs/manage/branches#set-a-branch-as-protected).
+Protected branches are supported on Neon paid plans.

 ## Monitoring branch archiving